Getting started

 The following steps apply to new administrators of Push.
 If you use Push as an employee end-user, refer to our employee documentation for help.

 Setting up Push takes about 10 minutes.
-Complete your setup with these three steps:
+Complete your setup with these four steps:

 You’ll see some data immediately after completing a setup task.
 Other data will populate as your employees log into apps.
 Here’s what to expect as a new administrator on the Push platform: